rescriptbr/ancestor/README.md

   <a target="_blank" href="https://github.com/rescriptbr"> ReScript Brazil Community </a>
  </p>

-> ⚠️ **DISCLAIMER**: We're working on a new version of Ancestor bringing a complete set of UI tools for ReScript.
-The most stable version is @rescriptbr/ancestor@0.8.0 and you can install by following the instructions below.
-Don't forget to install the most stable version, there are unstable pre-release versions that might not work as expected since they're pre-releases.
->
 # Introduction

 **Ancestor** is a suite of components that works as layout primitives to develop high-quality